best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 ### Procedural Running

-Where a script is executed as statements run one after the other.
+Where a script is executed as statements that run one after the other.

 ### Program

-A main script that can contain statements, functions and methods.
+A main script that can contain statements, functions, and methods.
 The main script may import functions and methods from other scripts.
 This is the script that would be run by the user/orchestration tool.

 ### Python and R